qri-io/rfcs/text/0014-export.md

     * charset (usually utf-8)
 * Miscellaneous options
     * file-format specific metadata (like putting the header into xlsx)
+    * outputting a directory instead of zip (only for cmd-line)

 ### Component naming